 Visiting these caves is to relive the journey of these caves through the small signs that each era has left behind.

-I walked around the hill to see other smaller caves.
+I walked around the hill to see other smaller caves in the campus.
 Carvings and sculptures of most of them have eroded with time and weather.
 It is a good walk from one cave to another – looking at the lovely green views around.